travelgateX/documentation-site/content/hotelx/quickstart.md

 First of all, to be able to run any query you should have an Apikey as an authentication.

-In case you have an Apikey you can use it by introducing it in the HTTP Headers.
+In case you have an Apikey, you can use it by introducing it in the HTTP Headers.
 Otherwise, you can use the following Apikey for test purposes:
 `64780338-49c8-4439-7c7d-d03c2033b145`

 {{< graphiql-tags tag="div_authorization" >}}